This is my 3rd CAL (Crochet-A-Long). I am so impressed with the projects we have made together so far and I know this one is going to be beautiful!

 DC = double crochet

-If you aren’t familiar with interlocking crochet yet, make sure you check out my YouTube tutorials or PDF tutorials and do a little practice before we get started!
+If you aren’t familiar with mosaic crochet yet, make sure you check out my YouTube tutorials or PDF tutorials and do a little practice before we get started!